JozanLeClerc/lowbat-gnu/README.md

 # lowbat

 Very small script that runs in the background and warns you when your battery is low until you plug your laptop in.
-It is POSIX-compliant, which is nice.
+It is **POSIX-compliant**, which is nice.

 ## Dependencies